-So, with that, here’s what you need to know about Ebates and how it could save you money when shopping online:
+With that little preview out of the way, here’s what you need to know about Ebates and how it could save you money when shopping online and in-store:

 How Ebates Works